Free Shipping & Easy Returns

 Since we’ve already discussed why you should get a Bluetooth audio receiver and how to use them, now we’re going to show you how to find the best audio receiver on the market.

-• You’ll also want to decide on how much you want to spend.
+You’ll also want to decide on how much you’re willing to spend.
 Finding a cheap $20 receiver might seem like a good idea at the time, but it could quickly break and need to be replaced.
-Investing in a receiver that is a bit more expensive will ensure that it’s built to last many years without breaking.
+Investing in a quality receiver will ensure that it’s built to last many years without breaking.

-• The next thing to look for is how easy it is to set up.
-You want to find a device that is simple to pair with your smartphone and won’t be confusing.
-The AurisbluMe HD Bluetooth Music Receiver connects in seconds and there is no app or network required.
+The next thing to look for is how easy it is to set up.
+You want a device that’s simple to pair with your smartphone and won’t be confusing.
+The Auris bluMe HD Bluetooth Music Receiver connects in seconds, and there is no app or network required.

 Our Bluetooth music receiver streams the highest quality audio wirelessly from your Bluetooth-enabled device to any music system.
 It features a premium aluminum design, high interference tolerance, and long-range connectivity.